shriya/rithm-online-coursework/2-html-css-basics/3-css-display/exercises.md

 _Write the necessary HTML and CSS to create the following layout.
 You can use floats, positioning or flexbox to solve these challenges._

-in part3.html & part3.css - not done
+in part3.html & part3.css - done

 ## Part IV

 _Write the necessary HTML and CSS to create the following layout.
 You can use floats, positioning or flexbox to solve these challenges._

-in part4.html & part4.css - not done
+in part4.html & part4.css - done

 ### Flexbox